 Women In The Trades

-While the trades have been a male-dominated field historically, more and more women are starting to join the industry.
-With the projected job growth and financial freedom provided, the trades are an engaging and satisfying career path.
+While the trades have been a male-dominated field historically, more and more women are joining the industry.
+With the projected job growth and financial freedom provided, the trades are an engaging and satisfying career path!

 Learn More